Professional Governance Act (PGA)

 The ABCFP is also working on new and revised policies and procedures, which will sit under the new bylaws, as part of the transition to governance under the PGA.
 The ABCFP will have one year after the PGA provisions are brought into force on Feb.
 5, 2021 to realign these supporting policy, procedures, and practices to meet the new PGA requirements.
 This will result in changes to how ABCFP business operations are conducted, will change council and committee authorities and responsibilities, and will modify the obligations of forest professionals.

 About the PGA

 The PGA provides a governance framework for self-regulating professions that incorporates best practices of professional governance.
 The PGA initially governs the five professional regulators overseeing forest professionals, engineers and geoscientists, agrologists, applied biologists, and applied science technologists and technicians.
 The Act establishes the office of the superintendent of professional governance (OSPG) which oversees the ABCFP and other regulators currently under the Act.

-Until the PGA is brought fully into force, the Foresters Act remains largely in place to direct the ABCFP’s operations.
-The PGA will be brought into force through regulation.
-In 2019 the Professional Governance General Regulation was established to set merit-based selection principles and the process for the nomination of registered professionals to stand for election to council; identified relevant provincial legislation that is related to the practice of the professions in scope of the PGA; and identified documents and information that may be disclosed in the public interest.
+In 2019 the first regulation under the PGA, Professional Governance General Regulation, was established to set merit-based selection principles and the process for the nomination of registered professionals to stand for election to council; identified relevant provincial legislation that is related to the practice of the professions in scope of the PGA; and identified documents and information that may be disclosed in the public interest.

 OSPG Annual Report 2019-2020